 Kipton is a tiny village located in the state of Ohio.
-With a population of 206 people and just one neighborhood, Kipton is the 783rd largest community in Ohio.
-Kipton has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 207 people and just one neighborhood, Kipton is the 783rd largest community in Ohio.
+Much of the housing stock in Kipton was built prior to World War II, making it one of the older and more historic villages in the country.

 Of important note, Kipton is also a village of artists.
 Kipton has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Kipton’s character.

-As is often the case in a small village, Kipton doesn't have a public transportation system that people use for their commute.
+Kipton is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-Kipton is a very ethnically-diverse village.
 The people who call Kipton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kipton residents report their race to be White.
-Important ancestries of people in Kipton include English, German, Scottish, Hungarian, and Russian.
+Important ancestries of people in Kipton include English, Scottish, German, Russian, and Polish.

 The most common language spoken in Kipton is English.
 Other important languages spoken here include Polish and German/Yiddish.

-Did you know that the neighborhood has more Slovak ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Canadian and Slovak ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 2.7% of this neighborhood's residents have Slovak ancestry.
+In fact, 2.5% of this neighborhood's residents have Canadian ancestry and 2.4% have Slovak ancestry.

 is also pretty special linguistically.
 Significantly, 14.6% of its residents five years old and above primarily speak Polish at home.
 While this may seem like a small percentage, it is higher than 99.3% of the neighborhoods in America.